 It’s Monday again and the start of a new week!
 I have been so busy the last several weeks that I kind of don’t know whether I am coming or going.
-Tomorrow is the first day of school for Julieta.
-I can’t believe she is in 8th grade!
+Tomorrow is the first day of school.
+I can’t believe my baby is in 8th grade!
 Julian is officially moving into his apartment tomorrow for his last year of school..YAY!!!
 Julissa has a couple of or weeks before she starts.
 This means that we will be more on schedule and I am digging that!!!

 I haven’t cooked much in the last several weeks because I’ve been so busy.
 I found the perfect casserole for those days.